pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/crosswalk/aws/api-gateway.md

 ## Controlling and Managing Access to APIs

-API Gateway supports several mechanisms for controlling and managing access to your APIs.
+AWS API Gateway supports several mechanisms for controlling and managing access to your APIs.
 This includes authentication and authorization -- e.g., resource policies, standard AWS IAM roles and policies, Cognito user pools, and Lambda authorizers -- other access control tasks -- e.g., cross-origin resource sharing (CORS), client-side SSL certificates, and Amazon Web Application Firewall (WAF) -- and limiting access to authorized clients through usage plans and API keys.